Higher-order discrete time crystals and enhanced sensing in a quantum kicked top: summary and conclusion

 In conclusion, we have identified higher-order DTC phases in one of the simplest quantum chaotic models, which is indeed an all-to-all coupled spin-$1/2$ chain driven by periodic kicks.
+We have also demonstrated the possible metrological applications of the dynamical phases.
+In particular, the boundary of the $4$-DTC phase can serve as an efficient quantum sensor for estimating the rotational parameter.
+A detailed study of the quantum sensing aspects will be presented elsewhere.
 In the near future, we aim to explore the possibility of realizing the proposed dynamical phases through qubit-based simulations.
-We are also interested in applying our findings to quantum metrology.
 Furthermore, we plan to investigate the effects of disorder and the breaking of permutation symmetry to examine the robustness of these dynamical phases.